 The Beginning of Infinity by David Deutsch

-Beginning of Infinity is Deutsch's coherent critically-rational philosophy of how, as humans, we are unique in that we can gain knowledge about reality by finding good explanations for things, and how that in the long term makes life better for all.
+I'm the blown-mind-guy, this is the most sweeping book I've read this year, the scope is literally infinity.
+It outlines physicist David Deutsch's coherent critically-rational philosophy of how, as humans, we are unique in that we can gain knowledge about reality by finding good explanations for things (using creativity, conjectures and criticism), and how that in the long term makes life better for all.
 A good explanation is hard-to-vary assertion about reality, bad explanations you can shift around willy-nilly ("a wizard did it" "no wait an angel"), good ones have specific details that fit together neatly and if one detail is removed the whole thing falls apart.
-With science we must aim to explain not just measure, says Deutsch: a study of "is happiness heritable" will be shithouse unless we have an explanation of what happiness is (we don't yet, he claims).
-Deutsch is in Karl Popper's hood so it's, like: our knowledge of things is necessarily imprecise, we're never completely right, but we can point towards the truth.
-The way to do this is a culture of conjecture and criticism: mistakes are inevitable, we must improve continuously.
+With science we should aim to explain not just measure, says Deutsch: a study of "is happiness heritable" will be shithouse unless we have an explanation of what happiness is (we don't yet, he claims).
+Deutsch is in Karl Popper's neighbourhood so it's, like: our knowledge of things is necessarily imprecise, we're never completely right, but we can point towards the truth.
+Mistakes are inevitable, we must continuously correct errors and improve.
 Onward we twirl, heading into an unknown that is knowable!

 Beginning of Infinity is incredibly audacious (no stay-in-your-lane sheepishness when you're positing infinity) and some of it goes against the grain of certain beliefs of our milieu.
 Deutch's's not big on modern "sustainability" if it's in the vein of "living quietly in harmony with earth making no impact", he sees that as stasis that leads to suffering and authoritarianism ("think what I say, Do Not Consider The Forbidden Subjects").
 We need to make a positive impact on the world, not no impact, Deutch claims!
-He plainly posits an objective reality, including objective moral values we can discover (creativity) and objective aesthetic beauty.
+He explains why he posits an objective reality, including objective moral values we can discover (creativity) and objective aesthetic beauty.
 He's optimistic on progress's ability to outpace problems, though unlike certain intellectuals he doesn't try to convince us "life is rosy maybe you just suck".
 Life for so many people is full of suffering, it's just that all problems are solvable and flowers are objectively beautiful.

 A PDF summary of CS Lewis's Abolition of Man I read drunk on a long-drop in the bush

 So this PDF summary, which for all I know is a complete lie, claims Lewis kicks off with talking about a textbook he'd found in which the authors say "when you see a nice waterfall, it is not a Nice waterfall, your Niceness is subjective, it is a Waterfall" and Lewis goes "obviously untrue.
 A nice waterfall rules.
 Show anyone a nice waterfall on a nice day and it's the best" and from then extrapolates to the claim there is a "natural universal law that is good to live by".
 He's a Christian but accepts other traditions have fully legit ways of following the "natural law": e.g. nice things are objectively nice, it is Objectively Good to be kind to people, Objectively Bad to dog your mates, waterfalls rule.
-He goes on to claim discarding the concept of objective good and bad is, well, bad, and spends the book showing (according to this PDF) what will happen is bullies seizing power, "we decide reality and good and bad, now do what we say!", power becomes all that matters, "power over nature is just power over people", ultimately humans become inhuman.
-It got hazy (not much clearer skimming it now) but left an impression!
+He goes on to claim discarding the concept of objective good and bad is, well, bad, and spends the book showing (according to this PDF) will happen is bullies seizing power, "we decide reality and good and bad, now do what we say!", power becomes all that matters, "power over nature is power over other people".
+In a bleak future man is abolished, we become inhuman.
+It got hazy when I reached that part (not much clearer skimming it now), but boy it left an impression!

+From here we could go to 'transhumanism', wonder what is Lewis's future inhuman man, or whether Lewis's Christian humanist ethics stifle 'critique and conjecture' or help it.
 I actually suspect if Lewis and Deutsch met they'd solve their differences and be mates.
 Really!
 Worth pondering on the long-drop in the bush.

 The real world Mum warned you about